montimaj/az-hydro/azhydro/README.md

 the pipeline-level `MIN_GW` threshold (`None` by default, which excludes zero-withdrawal pixels).

+Because `T1_Baseline` trains on a different year range and includes zero-withdrawal pixels, its metrics are **not comparable** with T1–T7 and it is excluded from the averaged metrics and plots (`pipeline.py`, "Exclude T1_Baseline from averages and plots").
+`Per_Holdout_Metrics.csv` therefore holds all eight configurations, while `Averaged_Metrics.csv` averages the seven T1–T7 runs only — the values reported in the manuscript's cross-strategy table.
+Averaging all eight instead would raise the XGBRF temporal-holdout RMSE from 77.69 mm to 99.98 mm, since `T1_Baseline` scores 256.01 mm on a zero-inclusive target.

 For each holdout, the model trains on the remaining years and is tested on the held-out period.
 Per-holdout metrics are recorded, then averaged across all splits.
 Heatmaps and bar plots (`vizops.plot_loo_heatmap()`,